Osaka in a Day: Essential Spots for Your Kansai Adventure

 Dotonbori

-Mitsui Garden Hotel Osaka near Umeda is my favorite ryokan after many visits to Osaka, opened in 2018, the facilities are great the room is also large and offers a large bath.
-It's rare to find a room with a river view in a big city in Japan, and the desk is big enough for an office, so overall it's very comfortable.
-Although Mitsui Garden Hotel Osaka is not next to a train station, the hotel provides a free shuttle bus to Umeda, which takes about 10 minutes, so you can get to and from the center of Umeda by shuttle.
+Mitsui Garden Hotel in Umeda is one of my favorite places to stay in Osaka.
+It opened in 2018 and offers excellent facilities and spacious rooms, including a public bath.
+It’s rare to find a room with a river view and a desk big enough for working in a major Japanese city.
+Overall, it's very comfortable.
+Though it’s not located right next to the train station, the hotel offers a free shuttle to Umeda, which takes about 10 minutes, making it convenient to get around.

 Mitsui Garden Hotel Osaka